obiwankenoobi/JS-for-humans/lib/event_loop.md

 }
 ```

 I am sure you all heard about asynchronous functions.
 But WHAT DOES IT ACTUALLY MEAN? that's a great question.
 In Javascript - we have useful tools which we get for free and make our life so much easier.
 They usually called WebAPI, one of these tools is `setImmediate`.
-What it does is to take a function as an argument and run it OUT OF THE MAIN STACK.
+What it does is to take callback function as an argument and run it OUT OF THE MAIN STACK.

 Now when we get to this part in our program - what the stack is going to do is to say: